crolllab/teaching/Bioinformatics_Tools/Course_9_GWAS/README.md

 _Q5: Try to find out what each file represents and very briefly describe what you see.
 Hint: "Kin" stands for kinship._

-The full statistical outcomes of the GWAS is in the file `GAPIT.MLM.GDDAnthesis.SilkingInterval.GWAS.Results.csv`.
+The full statistics outcome of the GWAS is in the file `GAPIT.MLM.GDDAnthesis.SilkingInterval.GWAS.Results.csv`.
 This file reports for every SNP in the dataset the association with the analyzed trait.

 Let's use R to identify the SNP showing the most significant association with the phenotype.
-You can graphically identify this SNP also by opening the file `GAPIT.MLM.GDDAnthesis.SilkingInterval.Manhattan.Plot.Genomewise.pdf`
+You can graphically identify this SNP also by opening the file `GAPIT.MLM.GDDAnthesis.SilkingInterval.Manhattan.Plot.Genomewise.pdf` (see above).

 ```
 # In R "Console"